 - Settlement and Judgment Policy : This Policy applies to all damages and payments awarded under a non-tort settlement and judgment by any State Department in all Branches of State government.
 Review this Policy for guidance on how settlements and judgments are paid, payment processing, and the legal basis for tax withholdings and reporting.

 - 815 CMR 5:00 Settlement and Judgments Regulation

-Notice Of Commonwealth Responsibilities For Settlement/Judgment Tax Withholdings, Intercept And Tax Reporting W-2, 1099-Misc And 1099-Int
+- Notice Of Commonwealth Responsibilities For Settlement/Judgment Tax Withholdings, Intercept, Tax Reporting (W-2, 1099-Misc 1099-INT and Public Records Disclosure)

 - Payroll Payment Calendar HR/CMS This calendar identifies the bi-weekly payment calendar for payroll related settlements and judgments.
 Payments are made on a bi-weekly cycle based upon the date the claim is put in line for payment and subject to available funding and prior review by the Office of the Comptroller.

 - Public Records Requests